Newbyl/FR-CNN-with-NAN/README.md

 ## Results

-The following results are on Pascal VOC dataset that I modified to apply Rayleigh Noise to it and imitate sonar images.
+The following results are on Pascal VOC val dataset that I modified to apply Rayleigh Noise to it and imitate sonar images.
 I did this because I did found any sonar images dataset to train my model on.
+Also, I used VGG-16 backbone.

 | Catégorie        | Base model (%) | My model (%) |
 |------------------|--------------------|----------------|